ivaramlar/HotelNow/README.md

 ## Features

 ### Hotel Recommendations
-- **Collaborative Filtering:** Recommend hotels based on user-provided ratings and the similarity of other users' preferences.
 - **Content-Based Filtering:** Recommend hotels using features like price, surface area, number of rooms, and bathrooms.

 ### Car Search